alv31415/notes/README.md

 These are my notes for some of my courses at the University of Edinburgh.

-Clicking on the course name takes you to the GitHub repository on which **all** the notes for the corresponding course can be found.
+Clicking on the course name takes you to the GitHub repository folder on which **all** the notes for the corresponding course can be found.

 Clicking on the arrow (▸) next to the course name will provide links to access each of the individual chapters for the course.